resurfaceio/network-sniffer/README.md

 Resurface uses two main environment variables:

-- `USAGE_LOGGERS_URL` stores the address to the database, which by default should be `http://localhost:4001/message`
+- `USAGE_LOGGERS_URL` stores the Resurface database URL, which by default should be `http://localhost:4001/message`
 - `USAGE_LOGGERS_RULES` stores a set of rules used to filter sensitive info when logging API calls.
 [Learn more](#protecting-user-privacy)

 In addition, the `APP_PORT` environment variable tells the network sniffer where to listen in the host machine.